 Extensive regeneration and development projects in the city have seen both public and private sector money invested in Cardiff, driving the city forward to reach its goals of being one of the world’s best.

-Home to a range of exceptional universities, Cardiff has become a hotspot for students, with a student population of more than 43,850 making up 12% of the city’s entire population.
+Home to a range of exceptional universities, Cardiff has become a hotspot for students, with a student population of more than 45,000 making up almost 12% of the city’s entire population.

 As the city undergoes rapid expansion and considerable investment, Cardiff is attracting more attention than ever before for students from across the UK and the world.
 Here are just 5 reasons to consider Cardiff and its student accommodation property market as the location for your next property investment: